Your guide to the best markets on the Sunshine Coast

 Hinterland Harvest Market – every Saturday

-Hinterland Harvest is the newest market in the Sunshine Coast Hinterland, offering a feast of fresh local produce, gluten-free goodies, live music and delicious French buckwheat crepes for breakfast.
+Hinterland Harvest is the newest market in the Sunshine Coast Hinterland, offering a feast of fresh local produce, gluten-free goodies, live music and delicious treats for a market breakfast or brunch.
 Located at the Suncoast Christian College where Kiel Mountain Road meets the Nambour-Maroochydore Connection Road.

 Maleny Market at Maleny RSL Hall – every Sunday morning